Details

 Philadelphia, PA

 This is the place Ben calls his home.
 Investigator Vince Riley was also born and raised in Philly.
 Like any large city, it has areas that vary in appeal.
-Ben’s business is in a rather neglected-looking neighborhood.
-But Ben himself lives in a housing plan outside the city limits.
+Ben’s business is in a rather neglected-looking neighborhood in Northern Liberties.
+But Ben himself lives in a housing plan in Upper Roxborough. -

 “Astuge lähemale.
 Ma ei kuule sind.” - “Come closer.
 I can’t hear you.”